marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_088.gif)

 {slide} is a possible choice for filtering, but it's not the only one.
-Max offers a variety of low-pass implementations for audio signals, but there aren't many built-in options for filtering streams of messages, matrices, and textures.
-Still, we can build our own filters.
-Let's see a couple of low-pass implementations useful for us Jitterheads.
+Max offers a variety of low-pass implementations for audio signals, but there are few built-in options for filtering streams of messages, matrices, and textures.
+Still, we can build our filters from scratch.
+Let's see a couple of practical low-pass implementations for us, Jitterheads.

 > [!NOTE]
 > Digital filters can be tricky to navigate, and designing them is a complex subject that deserves its own in-depth discussion.
 For this article, I’ll focus on demonstrating some filter implementations without diving deeply into technical details.
 Instead, I'll provide qualitative insights and examples of when and how to use these filters, keeping things accessible and practical.
 (Plus, I’m not a filter design expert!)